An alphabetical list of defined key terms used on this website is provided on this page.

 A condition of partial or complete inundation of normally dry land areas from: (1) the overflow of inland or tidal waters, (2) the unusual and rapid accumulation or runoff of surface waters from any source, or (3) Mudslides.

 Flood Insurance Rate Map (FIRM)

-Official map of a community on which FEMA has delineated the 1% annual chance (base) floodplain or Special Flood Hazard Area, the Base Flood Elevations (BFEs), and the risk premium zones applicable to the community.
-The FIRM is used to determine who must buy flood insurance and where floodplain development regulations apply.
-Once effective, FIRMs are available through the local community map repository and online through the FEMA Map Service Center
+Official map of a community on which FEMA has delineated the 1% annual chance (base) floodplain or Special Flood Hazard Area, Base Flood Elevations (BFEs), and flood zones applicable to the community.
+The FIRM is used to determine flood insurance rates and requirements and where floodplain development regulations apply.
+Once effective, FIRMs are available through the local community map repository and online through the FEMA Map Service Center.

 FIRM Panel Type

-This field in the Preliminary FIRM Data Viewer will indicate whether the preliminary FIRM panel is part of a community-based or a countywide FIRM.
-It will also indicate whether the particular panel is printed.
+This field in the Preliminary FIRM Data Viewer indicates whether the preliminary FIRM panel is part of a community-based or a countywide FIRM.
+It will also indicate whether the panel is printed.
 Unprinted panels may be included in the FIRM paneling scheme, but since there are currently no flood hazards mapped on the panel, are not actually printed.